In this article you will learn everything there is to know about setting up an effective Jira Confluence integration.

 - How to set up Confluence and Jira

-- How to use Jira as a user directory, to centralise management
+- How to use Jira as a user directory, to centralize management

 - How to display Jira issues in Confluence, providing visibility across platforms